 Most of the current machine translation systems adopt an indirect strategy that maps between languages and an intermediate representation.
-The interlingua model (Witkam 83; S. Nirenbrug & Tuker 87) uses a language-independent intermediate representation.
+The interlingua model (Nirenburg et al 1987) uses a language-independent intermediate representation.
 Design of the representation requires cross-linguistic expertise.
-The intermediate representation in a transfer model (White 87) is language-dependent.
+The intermediate representation in a transfer model (White 1987) is language-dependent.
 Its design is relatively easier.
 However, multiple such representations are required for a multi-lingual translator.
 Both models rely upon hand-crafted mapping rules, which demand tremendous human effort.

-The difficulties appeal to automatic learning of intermediate representations and mapping rules.
-(Chrisman 91) proposed a connectionist confluent influence mechanism that acquired the distributed inter-language representation of sentences during its learning to achieve the tight coupling between the representations of sentences in two different languages.
+The difficulties appeal for automatic learning mechanisms for intermediate representations and mapping rules.
+Chrisman (1991) proposed a connectionist confluent influence system that acquired the distributed interlanguage representation of sentences during its learning to achieve the tight coupling between the representations of sentences in two different languages.

 The approach was hard to scale up for larger tasks or to generalize for unseen inputs, mostly due to its over-simplified representation of sentences.

-In this paper, we present a connectionist mapper.
-It can learn the transfer from a source language (English) LFG f-structure (Bresnan 82) into its corresponding target language (German) f-structure.
+We present here a connectionist mapper.
+It can learn the transfer from a source language (English) LFG f-structure (Bresnan 1982) into its corresponding target language (German) f-structure.
 It does not need explicit intermediate representation or mapping rules.
 Instead, the connection patterns of the neural networks implicitly encode the rules and representation.

 The domain of our task was the Conference Registration Telephony Conversations.
-It covered a wide range of topics related to conferences, such as registration, cancellation, hotel reservation, conference information inquiry, etc. Following are some English sentences:
+It covered a wide range of topics related to conferences, such as registration, cancellation, hotel reservation, conference information inquiry, etc. The lexicon for the task contained about 400 English and 400 German words in root forms.
+About 300 pairs of f-structures of the English and German sentences were available from symbolic parsers.